-Homosexual A sexual orientation in which an individual is attracted to individuals of the same and gender) that apply to an individual or group and is regarded as creating overlapping and interdependent systems of discrimination or disadvantage.
+The interplay of social constructs (such as race, class, sexual orientation, and gender) that apply to an individual or group and is regarded as creating overlapping and interdependent systems of discrimination or disadvantage.
 Intersectionality shapes the exponential inequality and oppression that individuals face and how it impacts their lives.